The view from my accommodations: Mount St. Helena

 On the cabernet side, there were two standouts as well.
 The commonality among all of Richie’s reds, which I came to appreciate as I tasted more and more Napa wine, was that the tannins were restrained – and the finishes correspondingly long.
 The 2013 Stice Lane Vineyard, incidentally Richie’s favorite, is the site where he has seen the most correlation between the color of the grape and the quality of the wine.
 As a result, he is obsessed with determining how that correlation works and, importantly, if he can determine causation so that it can be replicated elsewhere.
 In order to learn more, Stice Lane is where Richie and his team try out new vineyard management techniques and technologies, making this bottle Richie’s most cutting-edge wine.
 I loved it.
 Florals, cassis and currant produce a wonderful bouquet while the wine is deeply layered on the palate.
 It seems to have endless depth.
 Dominant flavors included kirsh, cassis, plum, cherry, mocha and violets.
 The other cabernet I flipped for was the 2012 Meilleur du Chai, which is a French term that means “best of the cellar.”
 Like the Proprietor Blend chardonnay, Richie nailed barrel selection for this one.
 First note: “Really gorgeous stuff.”
 It is rich, dense, spiced, polished and endless.

 The last winery I want to call out under the theme of topography and geology is Kelly Fleming Wines.
 Located on a gentle slope rising from the Valley floor up into the hills in Calistoga, winemaker Becky George makes four wines: a sauvignon blanc from sourced Sonoma fruit; a saignee rose from estate cabernet sauvignon; a blend of estate cabernet with Oakville malbec and Coombsville syrah called Big Pour; and the flagship estate cabernet.
-The estate vines are planted over four blocks that sit near, on and over the top of a sort of plateau that forms step as you work your way up from the Valley floor to the mountain above.
+The estate vines are planted over four blocks that sit near, on and over the top of a sort of plateau that forms a step as you work your way up from the Valley floor to the mountain above.
 Here’s an aerial shot.

 There is a lot of information here, but for the purpose of this discussion know that the elevation more or less increases as you work from the bottom of the image to the top of it.
 Notice that the orientation of the rows are different in each block, as are the spacing of the vines.
 Often times you see these gorgeous sweeping pictures of large vineyards with their vines flowing in seemingly endless straight lines.
 You certainly see this when you drive through the Valley floor.
 Sometimes that works.
 Other times, it’s best when the vineyards look like Kelly Fleming’s.